-HUD Consolidated Plan regulations require and provide guidelines for the City to develop a citizen participation plan that governs the public input and noticing process for creating the Consolidated Plan and subsequent annual action plans.
+4. Summary of Citizen Participation Process and consultation process and subsequent annual action plans.
 The goal of the citizen participation plan is to encourage broader public involvement in the planning and allocation of CDBG and HOME funds and implementation of related programs.
-A minimum of two (2) public hearings are required with at least one (1) hearing to be held before the Draft FY 2018-2019 Annual Action Plan is published for public comment.
+A minimum of two (2) public hearings are required with at least one (1) hearing to be held before the Draft FY 2019-2020 Annual Action Plan is published for public comment.